The City has received numerous questions from residents about how they can help protect Philadelphia’s inclusivity.

-Below, you can find questions and answers guided by local and state statutes, including contact information to community-based resources and organizations that support victims of crime, foster inclusion, and serve all of Philadelphia’s 1.5 million residents.
+The list of frequently asked questions and answers that follow are guided by local and state statutes.
+It also includes contact information to community-based resources and organizations that support victims of crime, foster inclusion, and serve all of Philadelphia residents.

 Frequently Asked Questions on How to Protect Philadelphia’s Diversity